Academic Standing Policy

 All newly accepted and currently enrolled students and all employees of Hudson Valley Community College and its auxiliary enterprises.

-The Hudson Valley Community College Preferred First Name Policy allows a student or an employee to officially notify the college of a preferred first name, and have this change reflected in on-campus communication systems, as long as the preferred first name is not used for purposes of misidentification, fraud or misrepresentation and that the preferred first name meets community standards (i.e. not profane, obscene, or derived from hate-speech; and conform to technical requirements).
-There are limits to where preferred first names will be reflected in college communications.
+The Hudson Valley Community College Preferred/Chosen First Name and Gender Identity Policy allows a student or an employee to officially notify the college of a preferred/chosen first name and/or gender identity, and have the preferred/chosen first name reflected in on-campus communication systems, as long as the preferred/chosen first name is not used for purposes of misidentification, fraud or misrepresentation and that the preferred/chosen first name meets community standards (i.e. not profane, obscene, or derived from hate-speech; and conforms to technical requirements).
+There may be limits to where preferred/chosen first names will be reflected in college communications and technological systems.

-This policy is consistent with current Title IX federal law protecting students against discrimination based on gender identity and expression, and is best practice for supporting transgender and gender non-conforming members of college communities.
-This service is not limited to use by transgender and gender nonconforming students and employees, however, and is available to anyone who uses a preferred first name on a daily basis other than the legal/primary first name.
+This policy is consistent with current Title IX federal law protecting students against discrimination based on gender identity and expression, and is best practice for supporting transgender, gender non-conforming and non-binary (TGNCNB) members of college communities.
+This service is not limited to use by transgender, gender nonconforming and non-binary (TGNCNB) students and employees, however, and is available to anyone who uses a preferred/chosen first name other than the legal/primary first name or identifies with a gender other than the legal sex.

-The preferred first name is used for internal communication and certain external communications (i.e. website staff bio pages, sports information).
-Internal applications for the use of approved first names include but may not be limited to: class rosters, advising lists and emails.
-The College is obligated to use the legal first name for many official records and reports, including but not limited to: all legal documents and contracts, certain employment and payroll records, billing records, ID cards, financial aid documents, official transcripts, diploma, medical records, employee benefits records, expense reimbursements, travel and purchasing authorizations, enrollment reporting, external reporting or on any other document as required by law.
+The preferred/chosen first name is used for internal communication and certain external communications (i.e. website staff bio pages, sports information).
+Internal applications for the use of approved first names include but may not be limited to: ID cards, class rosters, advising lists, emails and diplomas/certificates.
+The College is obligated to use the legal first name for many official records and reports, including but not limited to: all legal documents and contracts, certain employment and payroll records, billing records, financial aid documents, official transcripts, medical records, employee benefits records, expense reimbursements, travel and purchasing authorizations, enrollment reporting, external reporting or on any other document as required by law.
+A student or employee requesting a new ID card with a preferred/chosen name to replace a card with a legal name will not be charged for a replacement card.

 This policy does not form a contract of any kind and may be modified, changed, altered or rescinded at the discretion of Hudson Valley Community College.
-Inappropriate use of the preferred name, including but not limited to misrepresentation or attempting to avoid a legal obligation may be cause for denying a request or rescinding a previous preferred name application.
+Inappropriate use of the preferred/chosen name, including but not limited to misrepresentation or attempting to avoid a legal obligation may be cause for denying a request or rescinding a previous preferred/chosen name application.

 In order to satisfy program requirements, a student must earn a minimum number of credits in residence at Hudson Valley.
 For degree programs, a student must earn a minimum of thirty percent of the number of required credits in residence.
 For certificate and micro-credential programs, a student must earn a minimum of thirty percent of the number of required credits for the program in residence.